Chesapeake Bay Maryland, USA Travel Guide

 This regional partnership directs the restoration of the Chesapeake Bay.
 It involves federal and state agencies, academic institutions, and environmental organizations.

-Places like Blackwater A Protected Area for wildlife and Patuxent Research Refuge protect critical habitats for migratory birds and other species.
+Places like Blackwater A Protected Area for wildlife and Patuxent Research Refuge protect critical habitats for birds that migrate and other species.
 These areas welcome low-impact recreation.

 Recycling bins are common in hotels, public places, and residences for plastic, glass, and paper.
 Dispose of trash properly; never litter, especially near waterways.